Creating different visualizations

 The Single Value visualization type is perfect for highlighting a key metric.
 It allows you to display a single data point prominently, making it easy to focus on important information.

-You can create a single value card to show the total number of movies in the database:
+Create a single value card to show the total number of movies in the instance:

 Execute the following Cypher query in the card editor to get the results: